deoxxa/ccs/README.md

 each word in the title for each category and presents the result as a list of probable categories in descending order.

+As of 2012-04-06, it also does a similar operation on file types, file sizes and tracker domains.

 Requirements
 ------------